Bookkeeping for 3D Print Sellers: Simple Chart of Accounts + Monthly Close

 8. If you want to scale, bookkeeping is part of operations — not optional.

-- If a product is operationally complex, treat it as premium (or remove it).
+- If the product becomes operationally messy, treat it as premium or narrow the scope.

 If you need a pricing foundation, read How to Price 3D Prints.